itzrrj2/Igyt/README.md

 - **/start**: Initialize the bot and get the welcome message
 - **/broadcast**: Broadcast to user
 - **/spotify**: Get The Track Of Song
+- **/audio**: Search and Download The Youtube Video In audio format

 ## Supported Platforms
 - **Instagram**